SRKK-Consulting/AIHackathonTutorial/readme.md

    - In the Azure portal, create a new Azure AI Search resource.
    - Configure the resource with a unique name and select a pricing tier (e.g., Basic or Standard).
    - Note the endpoint and API key.
+   - Note that you will need to have a blob storage account set up for this as well.

 2. **Index Data**:
    - Upload documents or data to the Azure AI Search service.